A. D. G.: Life

 In Pour venger pépère (1980), a suspense novel that Jean-Patrick Manchette described as "very coherent, very accomplished, excellent," a young lawyer from the Tours bar investigates the death of his grandfather, who was killed during a heist shootout.
 In the background, we catch a glimpse of his favorite character: the alcoholic, anarchist-leaning journalist Sergueï Djerbitskine, also known as "Machin" (who is partly inspired by his friend Serge de Beketch, but also becomes a stand-in for A.D.G. himself in the novels set in New Caledonia).

 In 1981, he tried his hand at a short 100-page story, La Nuit myope, which Jean Cochet described as "one hundred percent literary" and "a kind of pathetic epic of a half-hearted dreamer."
 Between late 1981 and early 1982, he gained scandalous notoriety by appearing on the first episodes of the TV show Droit de réponse.
 During the very first broadcast, he shouted "Long live Pinochet!", and in the third episode, during an off-air break, he punched the cartoonist Siné, who had insulted another Minute journalist also present on set.

 In 1982, he moved to New Caledonia, where he began writing a historical novel about the island's colonization, Le Grand Sud, which became a bookstore success upon its release in 1987.
 While on the island, A.D.G. also engaged in intense political activism against the Kanak independence movement.
 He launched an anti-independence weekly newspaper and took charge of organizing the local branches of the National Front.
 His political militancy—which led to police custody and contributed to his poor reputation in mainland France—caused him to neglect his literary work.
 As a result, he abandoned plans for a sequel to Le Grand Sud and, between 1987 and 1991, wrote only three crime novels containing attacks on the independence movement—books he himself did not consider to be very good.

 He returned to Metropolitan France in 1991.
 Struggling with a creative block, he was unable to regain the motivation to publish new novels and spent a period unemployed after being dismissed from Minute.
 He was the only prominent author of the Série Noire not to be reissued during the collection's 50th anniversary in 1997.
 In 2003, after a long absence, he made his return to crime fiction with a new novel set in Australia, Kangouroad movie.
 Patrick Raynal, then director of the Série Noire, published the book in the La Noire collection.

 In 2007, a final novel, J'ai déjà donné..., was published posthumously by Le Dilettante.
 It serves as a kind of fictional apotheosis, bringing together the main characters from his earlier novels.

-The far-right journalist
+He married Martine Joulié in July 2004, shortly before his death.

+Journalism

-Alongside his career as a novelist, he also worked as a journalist across a range of right-leaning publications, including socialist, Gaullist, and right-wing anarchism press:
+A.D.G. worked as a journalist in right-leaning publications, including socialist, Gaullist, and right-wing anarchism press: